 Although black scurf disease has been reported from different potato-growing regions in India, systematic information regarding its prevalence and distribution in major potato-growing districts of West Bengal is limited.
 Understanding the distribution and symptomatology of the disease is essential for developing effective disease management strategies.
 Survey-based studies help identify disease hotspots, determine disease intensity, and provide baseline information for future management practices.

 Therefore, the present investigation was undertaken to assess the prevalence, incidence, and severity of black scurf disease in major potato-growing districts of West Bengal during two consecutive rabi seasons.
-In addition, symptomatology of the disease under field conditions was also studied to understand disease development and identify characteristic symptoms.
-The findings of this study will help in developing eco-friendly management strategies for controlling black scurf disease of potato.
+In addition, detailed symptomatological observations were conducted under field conditions was also studied to understand disease development and identify characteristic symptoms.
+The findings of this study are expected to contribute to the development of eco-friendly and effective management strategies for controlling black scurf disease of potato.

 2. MATERIALS AND METHODS